 This page is meant to be a quick reference guide to Python.
-It is far from done, but it is a start.
-If you see something that needs to be added, please let me know and I will add it to the list.
+If you see something that needs to be added, please let us know and we will add it to the list.

 break Used to exit a for loop or a while loop.

 Translates a program written in a high-level language into a low-level language.

 continue Used to skip the current block, and return to the “for” or “while” statement

 Statement that contains an “if” or “if/else”.